Welcome to Lighting 101.

 (Photo by Strobist reader Benny Smith)

-It's just like when you taste the soup and it needs more salt.
-So you add some salt.
+You are probably a little anxious about learning how to light.
+Don't be.
+Learning this stuff is easy and fun.
+Good lighting is not about math.
+It is more like cooking.
+It's like when you taste the soup and it needs more salt—so you add some salt.
 You'll see what I mean when we learn to balance a flash with the existing, (or "ambient") light.

 New to Strobist?
 Start here | Or jump right to Lighting 101